Marco-Congedo/FourierAnalysis.jl/docs/src/coherence.md

 ``S(f)=\left<Y(f)Y(f)^H\right>``,

-where the average is taken across a number of sliding windows.
+where the average is across a number of sliding windows.

 Therefore, coherence matrices in the FD is a measure of the *synchronization between all ``n`` series of ``X`` taken pair-wise*,